naninovel/docs/docs/api/index.md

 <div class="config-table">

-Name | Type | Description
+ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">ChoiceSummary</span> | String | Text to show for the choice.
+<span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID">ChoiceSummary</span> | String | Text to show for the choice.
-handler | String | Name of the choice handler to add choice for. goto | Pair&lt;String, String&gt; | Path to go when the choice is selected by user.
+button | String | Path (relative to a `Resources` folder) to a button prefab representing the choice.
+The prefab should have a `Naninovel.ChoiceHandlerButton` component attached to the root object.
+Will use a default button when not provided. pos | Vector2 | Local position of the choice button inside the choice handler (if supported by the handler implementation). handler | String | ID of the choice handler to add choice for. goto | Pair&lt;String, String&gt; | Path to go when the choice is selected by user.
 See `@goto` action for the path format. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
 Derived actions could (or could not) use this parameter.